+ND Capital

 Series D in 2020

-Orca Bio is a clinical-stage cell therapy company focused on providing curative treatments for patients suffering from malignant and autoimmune diseases.
-The company has developed proprietary technologies aimed at replacing diseased blood and immune systems with healthy cells.
-Orca Bio specializes in the research and development of innovative cell therapies that enhance the effectiveness of bone marrow transplants, creating a life-saving platform for various medical conditions.
-With a team of leading experts and technologists, Orca Bio is committed to advancing its pipeline of therapies to improve patient outcomes and transform healthcare practices.
+Orca Bio is a clinical-stage cell therapy company focused on providing curative treatments for patients with various malignant and autoimmune diseases.
+The company has developed a range of proprietary technologies aimed at replacing diseased blood and immune systems with healthy ones.
+By specializing in the research and development of innovative cell therapies, Orca Bio seeks to transform the landscape of bone marrow transplantation.
+Its advanced therapeutic platform is designed to empower healthcare professionals in effectively treating patients, thereby addressing a significant unmet medical need.
+The company is backed by a team of leading experts and technologists committed to realizing its vision of delivering life-saving medical solutions.

 SQZ Biotech